 There are different types of the blade that can handle different types of cutting.
 Not all blades are equal and that’s why you need to familiarize yourself with their intended applications.

 - Metal cutting

-There are other blade types like dado-cut dry-diamond, abrasive wheel, etc. Some of the blades in this list are ideal for cutting softwood, plywood, hardwood and different types of wood.
+There are other blade types like dado-cut dry-diamond, abrasive wheel, etc. Some of the blades in this list are ideal for cutting softwood, plywood, hardwood, and different types of wood.

 Some are multi-purpose blades that can handle a wide variety of materials and there are some that specialize in cutting metals.
 If you want to avoid overspending, then I would suggest you stick with a certain type of blade.

 Among all the material that is used to manufacture a saw blade, carbide and tungsten carbide are two of the most popular choices.
-Carbide is still now one of the most widely used material.
+Carbide is still now one of the most widely used materials.
 Carbide blades are used to cut wood and different types of metal.

 When it comes to miter saw blades, there are basically three different sizes.
 8, 10- and 12-inch blades.
 You should choose a size depending on your miter saw.
 Usually, a larger diameter blade will do more cuts than a small diameter blade but if you don’t have the proper saw size, it won’t fit.

 You should also look at the kerf size.
 The thinner the kerf, the better it will be able to perform.
-You should always buy a set of blades of varying size if you don’t plan on changing or upgrading your cutting saws.
+You should always buy a set of blades of varying sizes if you don’t plan on changing or upgrading your cutting saws.